 11. For Category 'B' projects, the draft IEE report is prepared by EA and submitted to ADB for clearance.
 The IEE report is reviewed by the relevant ADB department and comments are provided.
 The then EA modifies the report by incorporating the comments and final IEE document is submitted for clearance.
-After clearance from ADB, the final IEE report will be disclosed in ADB's website in accordance with ADB's SPS 2009 and Access to Information Policy, 2018.
-The EA will also disclose the IEE report to the stakeholders in a form and language understandable to the communities (Assamese) by making hardcopies available at ASU site office, ASDM office at Guwahati and Deputy Commissioner's office at Mangaldoi.
-The soft copy of IEE report will be disclosed at ASDM website.
+At the time of loan processing, the finalized IEE report was disclosed at ADB and ASDM websites.
+After clearance from ADB, this revised IEE report will also be disclosed in ADB's website in accordance with ADB's SPS 2009 and Access to Information Policy, 2018.
+The EA will also disclose this revised IEE report to the stakeholders in a form and language understandable to the communities (Assamese) by making hardcopies available at ASU site office, ASDM office at Guwahati and Deputy Commissioner's office at Mangaldoi.
+The soft copy of revised IEE report will be disclosed at ASDM website.